tomjoht/learnapidoc/_includes/content/activities/stoplight_studio_tutorial.md

 To enter the response in Stoplight Studio:

 1. Below the parameter section for the endpoint, click **+ Response**.
-Then click **Add Body**.
+Then click **+ Add Body**.

-    {% include course_image.html size="large" filename="stoplightadding_response" ext_print="png" ext_web="png" alt="Adding a response" caption="Adding a response" %}
+    {% include course_image.html size="large" filename="stoplight_response_button" ext_print="png" ext_web="png" alt="Adding a response" caption="Adding a response" %}

-2. In your web browser (outside of Stoplight Studio), go to [Generate JSON Schema in YAML format](https://bikcrum.github.io/Swagger-JSON-Schema-In-YAML_webversion/) and paste in the response in the **Input: JSON response** section.
-Then click **Submit**.
-Copy the output.
-3. Return to Stoplight Studio and enter into the code view by clicking **Code**.
-4. Locate this code:

-    ```yaml
-    responses:
-      '200':
-        description: OK
-        content:
-          application/json:
-            schema:
-              type: object
-              properties: {}
-            examples: {}
-    ```

-5. Under `schema`, insert the generated output from the step 2, so that it looks like this:

-    ```yaml
-    responses:
-      '200':
-        description: OK
-        content:
-          application/json:
-            schema:
-              type: object
-              properties:
-                coord:
-                  type: object
-                  properties:
-                    lon:
-                      type: number
-                    lat:
-                      type: number
-                weather:
-                  type: array
-                  items:
-                    type: object
-                    properties:
-                      id:
-                        type: number
-                      main:
-                        type: string
-                      description:
-                        type: string
-                      icon:
-                        type: string
-                base:
-                  type: string
-                main:
-                  type: object
-                  properties:
-                    temp:
-                      type: number
-                    feels_like:
-                      type: number
-                    temp_min:
-                      type: number
-                    temp_max:
-                      type: number
-                    pressure:
-                      type: number
-                    humidity:
-                      type: number
-                visibility:
-                  type: number
-                wind:
-                  type: object
-                  properties:
-                    speed:
-                      type: number
-                    deg:
-                      type: number
-                clouds:
-                  type: object
-                  properties:
-                    all:
-                      type: number
-                dt:
-                  type: number
-                sys:
-                  type: object
-                  properties:
-                    type:
-                      type: number
-                    id:
-                      type: number
-                    country:
-                      type: string
-                    sunrise:
-                      type: number
-                    sunset:
-                      type: number
-                timezone:
-                  type: number
-                id:
-                  type: number
-                name:
-                  type: string
-                cod:
-                  type: number

-            examples: {}
-    ```

-    {: .tip}
-    When you insert this code block, even if you start with your cursor in the right place, the `properties` section will be left-aligned.
-Highlight that section and then click your Tab key a few times to indent it (or Shift+Tab to reverse indent).
-Make sure Stoplight doesn't flag a validation error due to improper indentation.

-6. Switch back to the form view by clicking **Form**.
-Then observe that the schema is populated in the GUI editor:
+2. Expand the **Response information** button above.
+This is the information you'll be adding.
+However, it will be easier to consult this screenshot as you enter the information:

-    {% include course_image.html size="large" filename="schema_populated_stoplight2" ext_print="png" ext_web="png" alt="Schema editor populated in Form view" caption="Schema editor populated in Form view" %}
+    {% include course_image.html url="https://idratherbewritingmedia.com/images/api/schema_object_stoplight.png" size="large" filename="schema_object_stoplight" ext_print="png" ext_web="png" alt="Schema object editor" caption="Schema object editor" %}

+3. In the schema editor, click the **+** button next to **object**.
+This adds a property under object.
+Then customize the property's key-value pairs until it looks like the example above.

+    {% include callout.html type="primary" title="Working with the Schema editor" content="As you enter content using the Schema editor, note the following behavior.
+Clicking the **+** plus button next to a property creates a new property at that level.
+If the property you're adding is an object, as soon as you change its data type from string (the default) to object, a plus button will appear at that level too.
+First get the structure right, and then go back and add descriptions, requirements, and other details." %}

-7. For each property, click the associated buttons in the same row to enter a description and example.
-Expand some of the **Response information** above button for this information.
+4. After you finish entering the property structure so that it looks like the preceding screenshot, go through and add a description and example for each property.
+Expand the **Response information** above button for this information.

     {% include course_image.html size="large" filename="stoplight_entering_descriptions" ext_print="png" ext_web="png" alt="Entering descriptions in the GUI editor" caption="Entering descriptions in the GUI editor" %}

-8. Click the **Example** tab and insert the example (from the same Response information section above).
+8. Click the **Example** tab and insert the example (from the same Response information button above).
 Call the example "Example."

+### Save and preview your schema work

+Now that you finished entering schema information, save your work by clicking the **Commit** button, typing a brief description, and then clicking **Push**.
+The schema display looks like this:

+{% include course_image.html size="medium" border="true" filename="responses_published_stoplight" ext_print="png" ext_web="png" alt="Schema display" caption="Schema display" %}

 {% unless page.permalink == "/workshop.html" %}
 ### Reusing responses through components

 The OpenAPI spec allows you to re-use common components.
 If you have a dozen different endpoints that all return the same information, you can create a "model" for that information (a model is a description of some object's properties).
 In the code, this model will be stored the inside the `components` section.
 Anytime you see a `$ref` button in Stoplight, you can choose to use those sections stored in `components` (or "Models" in the Stoplight Studio interface).

-A common scenario for re-use with responses might be 401 (unauthorized responses), which could conceivably be returned with each endpoint.
+A common scenario for re-use with responses might be 401 (unauthorized responses), which could likely be returned with each endpoint.
 To store this 401 response as a re-usable model:

 1. In the left sidebar, right-click **Models** and select **New Model**.
 Name the model "unauthorized_response".
 2. You can use the JSON schema editor to create the properties of your re-usable model.
 Click the **+ object** link twice to create two properties for the object.
 Name them `cod` and `message`.
 Change the  data type for the first from string to integer.